This article appeared in Rock and Ice issue 132 (April 2004).

 I remember some reachy 5.10 face work on the sixth pitch, and how the rope dangled in space as I belayed the girls up.
 Pitch seven looked improbable, wandering a bit and working through several projecting white ribs.
 Lynn got that one and she got a dandy—and scary as well.
 Most every long Red Rocks route passes through a vein of choss, with a few gong-like flakes.
 The wall kicked back for good maybe 50 feet above.
 If Lynn could smuggle past this last bulge, we were home free.

 Lynn Hill.
 We called her “Little Lynny.”
-She was a prodigy and everyone knew as much.
-She carried her gift with quiet ease rather than chest pounding or feigned, awe-shucks humility.
-Twenty years ago, no female had ever climbed remotely as well as the best guys, so when Lynn began dusting us off—which she did with maddening frequency—folks offered up all kinds of fatuous explanations.
-Some diehards refused to believe a woman, and a five-foot article at that, could possibly be so good.
+She was a prodigy and everyone knew as much from Day One.
+She carried her gift with quiet ease rather than chest pounding or smug humility.
+Twenty years ago, no female had ever climbed remotely as well as the best guys, so when Lynn began dusting us off—which she did with maddening frequency—folks offered up all kinds of fatuous explanations, refusing to believe a woman, and a five-foot article at that, could possibly be so honed.

 From the early days in Red Rocks, it would take her several years to become “the” Lynn Hill.
 Nevertheless, she was always a supernova, especially on that funky pitch way up what would become the seminal Levitation 29.